'Invisible Beauty' offers a unique take on fashion through eyes of trailblazer Bethann Hardison

 Hardison co-wrote and co-directed the film with Frédéric Tcheng ("Halston," “Dior and I”).
 Through archival footage and intimate interviews going back to her Brooklyn roots, the two offer an up-close look at her personal struggles and her place in fashion as she worked and continues to work to broaden and preserve the rights of Black people, both on runways and behind the scenes.

-Hardison and Frédéric Tcheng talked to the AP about making the documentary and Hardison's legacy.
+Hardison and Tcheng talked to the AP about making the documentary and Hardison's legacy.
 The interview has been edited for length and clarity.

 AP: Why was this a good time to make the film?